MarekOzana/polars-bloomberg/docs/usage/bdib.md

 - You need intraday OHLCV bars for a single security over a specific time window.
 - You want Bloomberg to enforce consistent interval lengths (e.g., 5-, 15-, 60-minute bars).
-- You prefer the `bdp`/`bdh` style API over BQL for quick exploratory work.

 ## Example